-This is a problem many people who love doing creative stuff (writing, music, painting, pottery, calligraphy, anything creative and original) will face:
+This is a problem many people who love doing creative stuff (writing, music, programming, painting, pottery, calligraphy, anything creative and original) will face:

 “This is good, why don’t you make money from it?”

 As if the only value anything has is by how much dollars it makes.

 You could create the most beautiful painting, the most moving music, the most engaging novel, but if you don’t have the big dolla’s in your bank account, you are a failure.

 And all of it is complicated by the fact that, yes, like most creatives, I do want to make money from my writing.
 Maybe not millions, but a little would help.
 Especially when the day job is going shit, and you know the fantasy that online entrepreneurs sell:

 Quit the day job!
 Start your own business!
 Don’t depend on one person for all your income!
 Blah blah blah!
 Now buy my book/course, so at least one of us can get rich.

 It doesn’t help with all these online “gurus” who claim you can make the big $$$ by selling anything (yes sir, ANYTHING!) online, if only you buy their expensive course.

 One guru (and why name him, since they all do the same) says you can make money online (BIG MONEY!) even if you are selling things like crotchet kits or dog training.
 All you have to do is (in thunderous manly voice):